top of page

 Leaving a Legacy- [2 hr]

 “If you want to go fast, go alone.
 If you want to go far, go together”, an African Proverb.
 Within any organization, agency, community, or entity, the key is endurance.
-Oftentimes we have forgotten our purpose to pass on the torch.
+Oftentimes, we have forgotten our purpose to pass on the torch.
 We don’t always remember to create a legacy.
 Our youth have always been our future.
 Youth isn’t always defined as physical age.
-Our youth in our community are those that haven’t learned or gained as much wisdom as the elders.
-We identify those that have the capacity AND passion to carry on the mission and legacy.
-We help participants to leave a legacy by offering awareness, exploration, reflection, development and providing tools to establish succession plan for those to carry out the community’s mission.
+Our youth in our community haven’t learned or gained as much wisdom as the elders.
+We identify those who have the capacity AND passion to carry on the mission and legacy.
+We help participants to leave a legacy by offering awareness, exploration, reflection, development, and providing tools to establish a succession plan for those to carry out the community’s mission.

 24